-In terms of weights Tracy suggest 3 pound ones.
+In terms of weights, Tracy suggests 3-pound ones.
 Mine are just a little bit lighter but they’re still fine.
-However this is not what I want to warn you about.
+However, this is not what I want to warn you about.
 There are a lot of moves where you’re required to put down your weights and support yourself on your palms.
 Having to actually let go of the weight is unnecessary and annoying but also having some relief on your wrists is great.
-In order to do so I recommend a weight whose diameter on the sides is wide enough so that you can keep them in your hands, put them on the floor and support yourself on their edges while still holding them.
-Mine are not wide enough and I miss that but for unknown reasons I refuse to just go and get another pair.
+In order to do so, I recommend a weight whose diameter on the sides is wide enough so that you can keep them in your hands, put them on the floor and support yourself on their edges while still holding them.
+Mine are not wide enough and I miss that but for unknown reasons, I refuse to just go and get another pair.

 How am I feeling

 Back to my workout.